 availability of logistics support for No 14 Squadron was, thus, rendered

-extremely difficult to manage across 3,000 miles, via the circuitous India route.
+extremely difficult to manage across 3,000 miles, via the circuitous Ceylon ( India route.
 Spares and supplies had to be carefully conserved,

 Transfer of fuel from Narayanganj fuel depot to